 Email your MEP - list of possible UK member names here

-If moves underway in the EU succeed, much of the material on this site will become illegal.
+If moves underway in the Council of Europe succeed, much of the material on this site will become illegal.
 Perhaps you might feel uncomfortable with that even if you do not agree with the perspective presented here?
 If you have some sympathy with the views expressed here, even if only in parts, just how comfortable are you that any expression of these views will be suppressed if this initiative goes through?
 For those of us who adhere to these views, the moves now underway in the EU are directly analogous to Stalinist suppression of dissent.

 A brief review of the document can be found on AVFM here.
 This article also proposes action that you can take to play your part in bringing down this dreadful piece of legislation.
 Below I summarise a few of the points from the article.